azrael417/mlperf-deepcam/README.md

 ```bash
 --wandb_certdir <my-cert-dir>
 ```

-and point it to the directory which contains the `.wandbirc` file.
+to the arguments passed to the python training script.
+Here, `<my-cert-dir>` should point to the directory which contains the `.wandbirc` file created before.
 Then run

 ```bash